71/snowfall/README.md

-Paperplane
+Snowfall
 ==========

-Paperplane is an open-source [Workflowy](https://workflowy.com) clone that aims to be customisable, and to work everywhere.
+Snowfall is an open-source [Workflowy](https://workflowy.com) clone that aims to be customisable, and to work everywhere.
 It is highly inspired by [Vimflowy](https://github.com/WuTheFWasThat/vimflowy), but it does support mobile devices.